 Any “small” pools of unallowed capital expenditure under £1000 can be written off in full.

-NEW Structures & Buildings Allowance is at 2% increasing to 3% April 2020.
+NEW Structures & Buildings Allowance is currently at 3% p.a.
 This allowance is essentially for:

 1. costs of physically constructing a structure or building,